-- 1. When a youth is placed on PPP, the deputized staff completes a release agreement titled, "Orange County Probation Department Pre-detention and Pre-disposition Program" (F057-5019.3). - a.
+- 1. When a youth is placed on PPP, the deputized staff completes a release agreement titled, Orange County Probation Department Pre-Detention and Pre-Disposition Program (F057-5019.3). - a.
 Line #1 of the document is a promise to appear by the youth at their next scheduled court date.
 A date MUST be placed in the blank area by the releasing DPO.
-This date is vital in that the courts will not issue a warrant of arrest if the youth absconds while on the PPP and the line was not initialed with a specific court date noted. - b.
+This date is vital in that the courts will not issue a warrant of arrest if the youth absconds while on PPP and the line was not initialed with a specific court date noted.

+- b.
 Special conditions may be added, for example, "do not associate with Sam Jones," "enroll at school prior to ," etc. to enhance supervision and address case-specific issues. - c.
-The youth must initial each applicable line and sign his/her name and date under "Agreement of Release Conditions." - d.
-The parent or guardian must sign an acknowledgment of the agreement.
-Only parents/guardians who are alleging they have been assaulted by the youth or who others in their care who are alleging they have been assaulted by the youth may refuse to take youth home on the PPP.
+The youth must initial each applicable line and sign their name and date under "Agreement of Release Conditions." - d.
+The parent(s)/guardian(s) must sign an acknowledgment of the agreement.
+Only parents/guardians who allege they have been assaulted by the youth, or others in their care allege they have been assaulted by the youth, may refuse to take youth home on PPP.
 All others refusing to do so will be reminded they may be charged with violation of WIC 11165.2(b) (failure to provide for their child).
-A child abuse report will be filed against the parents/guardians refusing to take a child who have been deemed appropriate for the PPP and a change of circumstances petition (WIC 778) will need to be filed to make the court aware of the situation and to make the detention lawful. - 2.
-All youth released on the PPP will have a GPS device installed.
+A child abuse report will be filed against the parents/guardians refusing to take a child who have been deemed appropriate for PPP and a change of circumstances petition (WIC 778) will need to be filed to make the court aware of the situation and to make the detention lawful. - 2.
+All youth released on PPP will have a GPS device installed.

-Prior to being released, the youth and their parent/guardian must agree to the terms laid out on the two-page form titled, "Orange County Probation Department Terms and Conditions for Continuous Electronic Monitoring Supervision via Global Positioning System (GPS).
+Prior to being released, the youth and their parent(s)/guardian(s) must agree to the terms laid out on the Orange County Probation Department Terms and Conditions for Continuous Electronic Monitoring Supervision via Global Positioning System (GPS) form.

-This form covers financial responsibility and care instructions for the device.
+This form covers responsibility and care instructions for the device.